LAION-AI/natural_voice_assistant/README.md

 The development of BUD-E is an ongoing process that requires the collective effort of a diverse community.
 We invite open-source developers, researchers, and enthusiasts to join us in refining BUD-E's individual modules and contributing to its growth.
 Together, we can create an AI voice assistants that engage with us in natural, intuitive, and empathetic conversations.

-If you're interested in contributing to this project, join our Discord community or reach out to us at education@laion.ai.
+If you're interested in contributing to this project, join our [Discord community](https://discord.com/invite/jJpvt6R8cp) or reach out to us at [bud-e@laion.ai](mailto:bud-e@laion.ai).